nadiacollado/nadiacollado.github.io/index.md

 >Because I have very limited experience with writing test driven code, the distinction between state and behavior driven testing is something I had not considered before, and I feel that I need to do more research regarding the advantages and disadvantages of these types of testing.
 I wish Haines’ book had gone a little more in-depth in its discussion of this topic.

-**Expressed Intent**
+**Expresses Intent**

-Expressed intent refers to the code’s readability.
+Expresses intent refers to the code’s readability.
 Is it easy to understand?
 How do we improve its readability?

 Haines writes that “one of the most important qualities of a codebase, when it comes time to change, is how quickly you can find the part that should be changed.”
 A quick identification can only occur if our code expresses its intent--what it fundamentally does--wherever required.
 Therefore the name of a test, or a method, should always be reflective of the thing itself.